Graduate Program Frequently Asked Questions

 - What if I have additional questions?

 The Graduate Chair is an excellent source for any questions you may have about the ASEC graduate program.
-Jenny Franklin, the Graduate Program Coordinator can assist you with specific questions on completing your graduate application and checking the status of submitted applications.
+Diane Greenberg, the Graduate Program Coordinator can assist you with specific questions on completing your graduate application and checking the status of submitted applications.
 They can be reached at 765-494-8439.